0418-511 Algebraic Structures and Logic (3)

 0418-566 Machine Learning (3)

-The course covers the basic concepts and techniques of Machine Learning from both theoretical and practical perspective.
+The course covers the basic concepts and techniques of Machine Learning from both theoretical and practical perspectives.
 The material includes decision trees, artificial neural networks, deep learning, Bayesian learning, instance-based learning and reinforcement learning.

 0418-567 Algorithms for Optimization (3)

 Methods and algorithms for developing systems and software to solve single and multiple objective optimization problems.
 Methods include backtracking, direct search, and gradient-based methods.

 Special topics not covered in other courses, May be repeated for credits under different subtitles.